pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Deploy Solution to Azure Kubernetes.md

 ## Load Balancer vs Ingress

+> Ingress Controller Services are often provisioned as LoadBalancer type, so that http and https requests can be proxied / routed to specific internal services through an external ip.

 Coming to your query Ingress-nginx is not a load balancer but on a broader lever can help you with load balancing.

 But there are two things-